reshufflehq/reshuffle/README.md

 const {Reshuffle, HttpConnector, SlackConnector} = require('reshuffle')
 const app = new Reshuffle();

+// the httpConnector does not require any config const httpConnector = new HttpConnector();
+app.register(httpConnector);

-const connectionOptions = {
+// configuration for the Slack connection const slackConnectionOptions = {
   'APIToken':process.env.SLACK_AUTH_KEY,
   'team':'ourTeam',
 };

-const httpConnector = new HttpConnector();
-app.register(httpConnector);

-// the 2nd parameter is used to identify the connector later on const slackConnector = new SlackConnector(connectionOptions, 'connectors/Slack');
+// the 2nd parameter is used to identify the connector later on const slackConnector = new SlackConnector(slackConnectionOptions, 'connectors/Slack');
 app.register(slackConnector);

 app.when(httpConnector.on({'method':'GET','path':'/test'}), (event) => {